 In seeking out truth it is vital that we compare scripture with scripture and ensure that any concept which we think we might see in a text is in perfect harmony with all related scripture.
 Interpreting any text in isolation or without due regard to the cultural context in which it was written can be quite harmful to us; this particular text is especially problematic when it is not carefully considered.

 We might begin by observing two cases in Scripture where a godly person was smitten on the cheek and did not meekly turn the other so that their assailant might strike them again.
-The first example is Christ Himself: when struck by an officer in the palace of the high priest He said, "If I have spoken evil, bear witness of the evil: but if well, why smitest thou me?"
-(John 18:23).
-Rather than turning to invite the officer to strike Him again, Christ resists the abuse by challenging the man's wicked behavior.
-And in a similar case the Apostle Paul said, "God shall smite thee, thou whited wall: for sittest thou to judge me after the law, and commandest me to be smitten contrary to the law?"
-(Acts 23:3) In neither case do we find senseless vulnerability to be the godly response to abuse.
-It seems clear then that there may be details in this particular context in Christ's teaching which would shed more light on His intent.
+The first example is Christ Himself: when struck by an officer in the palace of the high priest (Jn 18:22) He said, “If I have spoken evil, bear witness of the evil: but if well, why smitest thou me?” (vs 23) Rather than turning to invite the officer to strike Him again, Christ resists the abuse by challenging the man’s wicked behavior.
+And in a similar case the Apostle Paul said, “God shall smite thee, thou whited wall: for sittest thou to judge me after the law, and commandest me to be smitten contrary to the law?”
+(Ac 23:3) In neither case do we find senseless vulnerability to be the godly response to abuse.
+It seems clear then that there may be details in this particular context in Christ’s teaching which would shed more light on His intent.

-Firstly, note that when Christ tells us not to resist evil He gives us an example of someone smiting us on our right cheek; Christ did not actually say, "whosoever shall smite thee on thy cheek, turn to him the other also."
-It is unreasonable to think that Christ was supplying an irrelevant and arbitrary detail here: He must have said right check for a reason, so let us consider this very carefully.
+Firstly, note that when Christ tells us not to resist evil He gives us an example of someone smiting us on our right cheek; Christ did not actually say, “Whosoever shall smite thee on thy cheek, turn to him the other also.”
+It is unreasonable to think that Christ was supplying an irrelevant and arbitrary detail here: He must have said right cheek for a reason, so let us consider this very carefully.